datatrail-jhu/04_githubbasics/manuscript/07_pull_requests.md

 ![You can send a request to have your code change pulled into theirs](images/07_pull_requests/07_githubbasics_pull_requests-5.png)

 Pull requests are a great way to contribute to projects that are being worked on by more than one person.
 This may be because you are working directly with a team and you all need to edit a document.
 Or it may be because you see someone else's project and want to make a suggestion.
-This is in fact one of the best ways to start to introduce yourself to the R community on Github.
+This is in fact one of the best ways to start to introduce yourself to the R community on GitHub.
 Find a project or a repo where you see something small you can help with - even if it is just fixing a typo or adding a comments - and send them a pull request.

 ![Pull requests are a great way to start contributing to the coding community online](images/07_pull_requests/07_githubbasics_pull_requests-6.png)